dlozanob/My-Notes/Verilog.md

 - The function can't advance the simulation time (must be parallel)
 - The function can't have nonblocking assignments
 - No variable can be named as the function it is scoped inside

+Main features:
+- Executes in zero simulation time
+- Nested functions are allowed
+- Returns a single value when called

 Syntax: